invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 The nodes linked have been developed and contributed by members of the Invoke AI community.
 While we strive to ensure the quality and safety of these contributions, we do not guarantee the reliability or security of the nodes.
 If you have issues or concerns with any of the nodes below, please raise it on GitHub or in the Discord.

+## Help
+If you run into any issues with a node, please post in the [InvokeAI Discord](https://discord.gg/ZmtBAhwWhy).